 Consistent with our mission of transforming peoples' lives through the sharing of classical music, Coastal Concerts engages in several activities in the community.
 These include the awarding of scholarships to promising young musicians, bringing our performers into local schools to offer master classes and perform, collecting gently used instruments from local residents to give to students who can't afford to purchase an instrument, and providing performance opportunities in different venues for rising artists.
 Each of these activities is described below in detail.

-Students compete only against those in their own age group and the scholarships awarded are based upon performance.
+Students compete only against those in their own age group and the scholarships awarded are based upon written essay and musical performance.
 The Scholarship Awards can be used for music camps, university courses, instrument purchase/repair, or music lessons.
-The scholarship application period runs from November 1st, to February 1st each year.
-Scholarship decisions are made in February and the Awards are given at the last concert of the season.
+The scholarship application period runs from November 15th to February 15th each year.
+Scholarship decisions are made in February and the awards are given at the last concert of the season.

-Specific information on HOW TO APPLY including a Program Flyer, Application, Scholarship Requirements, and other materials will be available on this site in the fall.
+To apply for a Music Scholarship, please click here for an Application Package.
 Please visit this site often for updated information on the Scholarship Program.
-If you have questions they can be directed to Carol Dennis, Executive Director at firstname.lastname@example.org.
+If you have questions they can be directed to Carol Dennis, Executive Director at email@example.com.

 Click here to see the current and past scholarship winners.